skybert/skybert-net/src/linux/2025-the-way-i-work.md

 Apart from [my i3 configuration itself](https://gitlab.com/skybert/my-little-friends/-/blob/master/i3/config#L1),
-the important additions that make i3 great for me are:
+the important additions that make i3 great for me are Greenclip and rofi.

 [Greenclip clipboard manager](https://github.com/erebe/greenclip).
 It supports both text and images and allows me to have a long history of